jegly/self-supporting-code/README.md

     """
     Maintains equilibrium like a biological system.
     No external thermostat - the system IS the thermostat.

+    Formally equivalent to a Proportional-Derivative (PD) controller in control theory, with Lyapunov stability guarantees when the correction rate is bounded below the system's response bandwidth.
+    The tension metric is the Lyapunov function: it decreases monotonically under autonomous_adjust() when the system is correctable.
     """
     name: str
     target_value: float